-Located at the heart of Norway’s breath-taking fjord region, Bergen is a treasure trove of UNESCO World Heritage sites and adventures.
-Our hosts have put together a selection of information showcasing the best of Norwegian culture and some of Bergen's most spectacular attractions.
+Located at the heart of the breathtaking fjord region, Norway’s second-largest city is a treasure trove of UNESCO World Heritage sites and idyllic locations.

 Bring your walking shoes

 Norway’s foodie nation credentials are growing by the minute.
-The nearby city of Stavanger holds the privilege of hosting Scandinavia’s largest food festival, and Trondheim’s festival attracts over 150,000 food enthusiasts.
 As the world’s second-largest seafood exporter, we feel obliged to serve up the very best treasures from our arctic waters.
-Fresh, cold-pressed apple juice from the orchards of Hardanger, Polar beer from the world’s northernmost brewery at Svalbard, award-winning cheeses and other delicacies will be on the menu.
+Enjoy fresh, cold-pressed apple juice from the orchards of Hardanger, polar beer from the world’s northernmost brewery on Svalbard, award-winning cheeses and other sustainable food delicacies.